 The Stakeholders' Grievance Committee comprises of 3 Directors viz.
 Mrs. Shahnaz A. Dawoodani, the non-executive Director is the Chairman and Mr. Ahmed H. Dawoodani and Mr. Suresh John are the members of the Committee.
+On resignation of Mr. Suresh John on 19-12-2020, Mr. Avinash Jhaveri has been appointed as one of the members with effect from 13-02-2021.
 The Committee reviews the status of Investor Grievances and recommends measure to improve in solving Investor Services.
 During the year there were no complaints received from shareholders and there is no complaint which has remained un-addressed.